-The following persons are eligible to participate in Sports Rec programs: (1) students currently enrolled at HBU and in good standing, (2) alumni (HBU graduates) and (3) HBU faculty and staff.
+The following persons are eligible to participate in Campus Rec programs: (1) students currently enrolled at HBU and in good standing, (2) alumni (HBU graduates) and (3) HBU faculty and staff.

-• Any athlete who has participated in an intercollegiate contest for Houston Baptist University is ineligible to participate in an intramural contest (in same sport) for at least 12 months, or one full season.
+- Any athlete who has participated in an intercollegiate contest for Houston Baptist University is ineligible to participate in an intramural contest (in same sport) for at least 12 months, or one full season. - Rules for all sports may be obtained from the Director of Sports Recreation in the Student Life Office, Baugh Center.

-Intramural Sports